Types of Care Available

 Most importantly, make sure you visit the service and that both you and your child feel comfortable.

-Long day care service staff are trained to be inclusive of all children, however, some services may require Inclusion Support Agency (ISA) help.
-ISAs are funded by the government, through the Inclusion and Professional Support Program to provide child care services with practical supports that will help them provide quality, inclusive environments for all children.
+Centre Based Day Care, Family Day Care and Out of School Hours Care staff are trained to be inclusive of all children, however, some services may require Inclusion Support Agency (ISA) help.
+ISAs are funded by the government to provide childcare services with practical supports that will help them provide quality, inclusive environments for all children.

 Priority groups are:

 - Children from culturally and linguistically diverse backgrounds

 For support accessing this service please contact IA Help Hub on 1800 703 382 or email firstname.lastname@example.org.